FGabrielli/Cell-detector/README.md

 1 / System requirements

 -	Pc computer with windows 10 or windows 11.
 Code not tested on linux nor iOS.
 -	A licenced Matlab.
-Code was developed on R2019a and successfully teste on R2024b, with the following toolboxes : o	Image Processing Toolbox o	Signal Processing Toolbox
+Code was developed on R2019a and successfully tested on R2024b, with the following toolboxes : Image Processing Toolbox, Signal Processing Toolbox
 -	Bioformats toolbox (https://docs.openmicroscopy.org/bio-formats/5.8.2/users/matlab/index.html)

 2 / Installation guide